MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

 1. Download [Ubuntu desktop release 18.04.02 ISO](http://cdimage.ubuntu.com/lubuntu/releases/18.04.2/release/lubuntu-18.04.2-desktop-amd64.iso).
 2. Open **Hyper-V Manager** on the node of the system with the GPU installed.
    > [!NOTE]
-   > DDA does not support failover, and [here's why](/windows-server/virtualization/hyper-v/plan/plan-for-deploying-devices-using-discrete-device-assignment).
+   > [DDA doesn't support failover](/windows-server/virtualization/hyper-v/plan/plan-for-deploying-devices-using-discrete-device-assignment).
 This is a virtual machine limitation with DDA.
 Therefore, we recommend using **Hyper-V Manager** to deploy the VM on the node instead of **Failover Cluster Manager**.
 Use of **Failover Cluster Manager** with DDA will fail with an error message indicating that the VM has a device that doesn't support high availability.
 3. Using the Ubuntu ISO downloaded in step 1, create a new virtual machine using the **New Virtual Machine Wizard** in **Hyper-V Manager** to create a Ubuntu Gen 1 VM with 2GB of memory and a network card attached to it.
 4. In PowerShell, assign the Dismounted GPU device to the VM using the cmdlets below, replacing the *LocationPath* value with the value for your device.
     ```PowerShell